Medical Information and Medications

 Kindergarten to Year 12

-Regular medication can be administered to Primary and Secondary students under the direction of the students' medical practitioner and parents.
+Regular medication can be administered to Primary and Secondary students under the direction of the student's medical practitioner and parents.
 The school requires a script from the Doctor which must include the student's name, medication and dosage on the original medication packaging.
 The parent must advise in writing when they would like the school to administer this medication.
 If the parents wish to stop or reduce the medication administration, they must advise the school in writing.
 For any dosage increases, not specified on the script, the school requires an updated script from the student's medical practitioner.

 As Required Medication Administration

-Kindergarten to Year 6 (Pain relief medication - Paracetamol and Ibuprofen)
+(Pain relief medication – Paracetamol and Ibuprofen)

 Students in primary school cannot be administered pain relief medication at the request of their parents, unless: